 In the centre of town the most over-populated areas where the plebeians dwelt tended to be the lowest and generally least salubrious, probably as they used to be marshes before being drained.
 The Suburra was the most famous or infamous of these.

-As we look at ancient Roman houses and villas we will notice that their development was influenced by very real aspects such as:
+The development of ancient Roman houses and villas was influenced by very real aspects such as:

 “Fires” as a source of development in Roman architecture and Roman houses might seem like a strange element to add to the list.
 Rome and ancient Roman buildings were very prone to fires due to the great use of oil lamps for internal lighting and cooking fires.
 The wooden structures within walls, floors and ceilings did the rest, as in the great fire of Rome during the reign of Emperor Nero.
 These fires were occasion for relatively regular destruction of artwork and buildings and their subsequent reconstruction.
 A famous example of this is the Pantheon, first built in traditional style by Agrippa during Augustus’ reign but rebuilt in its glorious present form by Emperor Hadrian with its record breaking dome and central “oculus” like a traditional roman house compluvium/impluvium.
 On far smaller scale we have the evidence of reconstructions of Roman houses in ancient Rome, there are numerous examples of excavated houses with republican style mosaics which survived catastrophe and second/third style frescos on the walls which had clearly had to be rebuilt and repainted.